Carol Huston

-Carol Huston (born August 15, 1959) is an American actress and singer.
+Carol Huston is an American actress and singer.

 Early life

 Carol Huston was born in Milwaukee, Wisconsin, and grew up in Des Plaines, Illinois.

-Huston attended Forest View High School in nearby Arlington Heights, where she participated in its performing arts program, headed by Dr. Jack Martin and Jerry Swanson.
+Huston attended Forest View High School in nearby Arlington Heights, where she participated in its performing arts program.
 She started her early professional training there as a singer and actress.
 She attended Wheaton College as a voice major.
 At the time, she performed throughout Chicago as an actor and singer, most notably at the Goodman Theater.
 She was a member of the Chicago Sunday Evening Club Chorale, appearing weekly on Chicago's WTTW, a PBS station.

 Career

 Acting

 She is most well known for her roles in the TV series Matlock, The Charmings and Island Son.
 Huston replaced Caitlin O'Heaney as Snow Charming on The Charmings in 1987.

 She appeared in an episode of the TV series Diagnosis: Murder called "Open and Shut", as well as A Very Brady Christmas as Peter Brady's fiancée (and boss), Valerie Thomas.

-She appeared with Paul Newman and Tom Cruise in The Color of Money (1986), and with Tom Hanks and Jackie Gleason in Nothing in Common (1986) before relocating permanently to Southern California.
+She appeared with Paul Newman and Tom Cruise in The Color of Money (1986), with Tom Hanks and Jackie Gleason in Nothing in Common (1986), and in Silk Stalkings (“Wild Card” 1992) as Regina “Reggie” Holland before relocating permanently to Southern California.